ManuelHentschel/VSCode-R-Debugger/configuration.md

 Is necessary to allow flow control (stepping through code).
 * `"customPort"`: Port number of custom socket.
 Leave emtpy/0 to assign automatically.
 * `"customHost"`: Host name of custom socket.
 Leave empty to use localhost.
-* `"splitOverwrittenOutput"`:
-Whether to show the overwritten output in the normal stdout/stderr as well.

 ### 3.3 Shared config entries